This post contains affiliate links. Click here to read my affiliate policy.

 Always pick flavors that you enjoy drinking regardless of what you are eating.
 Once you have decided on your meal, you can then work within the taste boundaries of the styles of wine you like to drink.

-If you are eating at a restaurant it’s always a great idea to ask the waiter or bar person which wine they recommend to accompany your meal.
+If you are eating at a restaurant, first, check to make you are eating at one of the best places to eat in Milwaukee.
+It’s always a great idea to ask the waiter or bar person which wine they recommend to accompany your meal.
 They normally will have a good knowledge of wines and can help you make the right pairing.

 However remember the golden rule, pick a style of wine that you would enjoy drinking by itself, don’t just pick it as it may work well with your dinner.